Risks of AI: how to embrace AI and mitigate the risks

 AI often requires access to vast amounts of data, including personal information, to function effectively.
 However, this poses a risk of breaching confidentiality if data is mishandled, shared improperly, or used inappropriately during AI training.

-This is a huge risk for businesses, so it’s important for legal teams to do two things:
+This is a huge legal risk of using AI, so it’s important for legal teams to do two things:

 1. Define if, how, and when specific types of data can be fed to AI platforms